miguel-alvarado-stats/MLE_Weibull/README.md

 # MLE_Weibull
-Maximum likelihood estimation: Weibull distribution
+Maximum Likelihood Estimation for Weibull Distribution and its numerical solution by Newton-Raphson and Fisher-Scoring

 data.txt was taken from Dobson & Barnett (2018) and is used in the examples